 The above download speeds are fabulous!

 Running a VPN will always decrease download speed due to the processing power required and routing traffic through an outside server.

 This is definitely one of the best devices that I’ve ever tested in terms of download speed with VPN on.
 Wow!

 The new Hexa-core processor on the 2nd Generation Fire TV Cube definitely packs a punch.
 Many have compared this power to be on equal ground of the 2019 NVIDIA Shield Pro.
 For reference, the NVIDIA Shield Android TV Pro comes in at 1448 Single-Core and 4201 Multi-Core.
 So, you will see that the Amazon Fire TV Cube is almost just as powerful at a much lower price.

 I can certainly see a difference in how fast applications load on this new Cube.
-Things are very snappy, just like the NVIDIA SHIELDs.
+Things are very snappy, just like the NVIDIA SHIELD.

 |Device||Single-Core Benchmark||Multi-Core Benchmark|

 |2nd Generation Fire TV Cube (2019)||1424||4024|